-‘The Kim Six Fix’ hid their AC unit with a similar project, and her DIY air conditioner screen tutorial takes you step by step through how to get it done.
+‘The Kim Six Fix’ hid their AC unit with this project, and her DIY air conditioner screen tutorial takes you step by step through how to get it done.
 This would work for heat pumps, propane tanks or electrical boxes as well.
 Lot’s of photos in this tutorial, as well as her plans.

 This solution to hide that ugly AC unit from ‘Housepet’ is one of my favorites.
 I really dig the alternating slats.
 They did this with rebar and wood slats, and have a short tutorial with the how-to.

 Another example of a similar project to hide an air conditioner unit by ‘Roots and Shoots‘.

 We all have trash cans, and they are all icky.
 This woven wood privacy screen from ‘The Sawdust Maker’ is a lot easier to make than it looks, and they not only have a tutorial, but free printable plans.
 Love that they did something so different that would go with so many different styled homes.

 This DIY waste bin enclosure by ‘House Tweaking’ was made with cedar, so it will last.
 And cedar tends to look better with age, so it’s a great choice for outdoor projects.
 The “after” photo shows you just how much of a difference this can make to your curb appeal!

 This trash can enclosure from ‘British Standard Fence‘ doesn’t have a tutorial, but gives you an idea how you can customize these projects.
 This is old barn wood, but pallet wood is cheap or free and would give the same look.